saveoursecrets/sdk/doc/sync.md

 ]
 ```

+## Device Pairing

+Adding a new device to an existing account consists of a device that is already authenticated to the account which we call the **offering device** and another device which is not authenticated called the **accepting device**.

+Pairing the devices is performed using an untrusted relay server.
+Communication between the devices exposes sensitive information (the account signing key) which must not be exposed to the server so device pairing uses the [noise protocol](https://noiseprotocol.org/) to ensure the communication between the devices is private.
+The protocol includes a pre-shared symmetric key in the **sharing URL** so that the server cannot forge client connections.

+The **sharing URL** needs to be transferred between the offering device and the accepting device; this can be done by scanning a QR code or typing in the URL.
+The **sharing URL** uses the `data:` scheme to differentiate from the HTTP/S schemes.

+### Pairing Protocol

+1) Offering device generates a noise protocol session keypair and encodes the relay server URL and noise protocol public key in a **pairing URL** that can be shared with the accepting device.
+2) Once the **pairing URL** has been received by the accepting device it begins the noise protocol handshake.
+3) After completing the noise protocol handshake the accepting device encrypts and sends a **trusted device** to the offering side.
+The **trusted device** contains meta data about the device and the public key of the device's signing key.
+4) When the offering device receives the **trusted device** it updates the server(s) to trust the new device and sends the encrypted account signing key in reply.
+5) The pairing protocol is complete when the accepting device receives the account signing key.

+### Device Enrollment

+Once the pairing protocol is finished the accepting device can perform device enrollment as it has both the account signing key and a device signing key whose public key has been added as a trusted device to the server(s).

+1) Fetch account event logs and write the account to disc.
+2) Finish device enrollment by authenticating to the account using the primary password.

+## Device Revocation

+If a device is lost or stolen the device can be revoked which will remove the device from the list of trusted devices preventing it from syncing with servers.

+Whilst server endpoints will return a **forbidden** response for untrusted device signatures; if the lost or stolen device was unlocked and the account was authenticated the owner must consider all of their secrets compromised.

 ## Event Logs

 Several events logs are stored on both the client and server so that complete deterministic, incremental synchronization is possible for an account.